-(Existing members should log in to get this report free.
-If you're not yet a member, you can apply now.
+(Existing Professional Members should log in to get this report free.
+If you're not yet a Professional Member, you can apply now.

 N.B.
-Membership is restricted to qualifying professionals in the HR, Reward and Benefits function.
+Professional Membership is restricted to qualifying professionals in the HR, Reward and Benefits function.

 Suppliers, service providers and advisers can apply to be associate members by contacting email@example.com.
 Existing Associate Members can log in to download this report free.)